 Welcome to Holsworthy Medical Centre

 Holsworthy Medical Centre serves Holsworthy as well as its surrounding villages.
-Our team includes GPs, two nurse practitioners, practice nurses, health care assistants and phlebotomists as well as our practice management and administrative support teams.
+Our team includes GPs, three nurse practitioners, practice nurses, health care assistants and phlebotomists as well as our practice management and administrative support teams.

 We are responsible for advising patients on leading a healthy lifestyle as well as caring for the sick.
 We offer a full general practice service and run specialist clinics as indicated in this website.
 There is also an on-site dispensing service.